codebyluckyman/publishernest/knowledge.md

 Quote Request Received → Review Request → Create Quote Response → Set Pricing → Submit Quote

 ### Format Management Flow
+1. When not associated with a product (for new formats, a product may not exist yet).
+Create Format → Set Specifications → Use in Quote Requests
+2. When a associated with a product
 Create Format → Set Specifications → Associate with Products → Use in Quote Requests

 ## Important Considerations